xSTILETTOx/Project2_Xi/README.md

 Once the data is scaled it shows grade has more influence on the price than sqft_living.

-MSE for scaled data is 0.8 difference train/test and the MSE for log data is 0.96 which shows that the scaled data produced a slightly more accurate predictor model than the log transformation.
+MSE for log transformed data is 0.96 difference between the train/test split.
+MSE for scaled data shows the model is off by the sq root 474 which equates to 21 dollars.
+The MAE means that, on average, the model is off by 381 dollars.
+The MAE is higher than the MSE, which suggests that the model has some small errors that accumulate in the MAE.

 ## Conclusions